 NOTE: You should receive two keys with your vehicle.
-Each key contains a computer chip specifically preprogrammed to allow starting the engine.
+Each Spyder key contains a computer chip specifically pre- programmed that is read via radio frequency by the immobilizer system to allow starting the engine.
+The Spyder keys do not contain batteries.
+Do not take the key apart.
+If the immobilizer system cannot read the key, the engine will not start.
+For the conditions that can lead to the immobilizer system failing to read the key, refer to the DIAGNOSTIC GUIDELINES.
 Store the spare key in a safe place because you must have your spare key to have another one made by an authorized Can-Am roadster dealer.